atculpepper/personal-changelog/README.md

 ### Overview
 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

+#### Wednesday, January 27 2021

+It has been a few months since I last updated this changelog, and I haven't pushed any new code.
+It's a strange feeling - you work so hard on something, and it fades so quickly.
+I haven't worked in React in a long time.
+However, I haven't done 0 on the tech front.
+In the meantime I have:

+- learned to create clickable prototypes and high fidelity screens using Figma
+- explored Power BI and Visio for visualizing processes and charting data
+- Gotten involved in IMU development, even started coding in IMU myself

+I want to get back into coding in React.
+I want to continue to build out my skills using Postgres, Express, React, and NodeJS.
+I also want to learn some Python to write a CSV reader that visualizes and interprets raw accelerometer, gyroscope, and magnometer data into pitch roll and yaw and analyzes it.
+I also want to develop an internship program to pay it forward.

+I continue to learn and grow.
+I miss the green squares on my GitHub.
+But that is one metric of many.
+Keep moving forward folx :)

 ---
 #### Sunday, November 22 2020
 - Chapter 1 of Code Complete 2